-Place the pineapple chunks in a pan.
+Place all the fruit in a pan.
 Add the cinnamon stick, cayenne, ground pepper and salt.
 Cook covered on medium heat until soft.
 You won't need to add any water.
 There is plenty in the pineapple but do adjust the heat down if necessary to avoid burning.
-Remove the cinnamon stick and break down the fruit either with a potato masher or immersion blender.
-Alternatively, throw it into a food processor if you don't mind the extra washing.
+Remove the cinnamon stick and break down the fruit either with a potato masher.

 Powder the nigella, fennel, cumin and cardamom seeds until slightly coarse, using a spice grinder.

 Tip the ground spices into the pineapple mixture.